AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is Arkansas a no-fault car insurance state?

-Arkansas is a no-fault insurance state.
-This means that, regardless of who was at fault in an accident, each person will pay their own medical costs.
-The at-fault party will still pay for the other party’s property damage.
-We recommend buying personal injury protection, although it’s not required legally, to cover your passengers’ and your medical costs along with your lost wages.
+No, Arkansas is an at-fault insurance state with a modified comparative negligence doctrine.
+This means that if your fault is less than the other party’s in a car accident, you can seek compensation for injuries or property damage.
+We still recommend buying personal injury protection, although it’s not required legally, to cover your passengers’ and your medical costs along with your lost wages.

 Does insurance follow the car or the driver in Arkansas?